particle-iot/local-communication-example/README.md

 }
 ```

-Here's the Spark function we're going to register.
+Here's the Particle function we're going to register.
-Like all Spark functions it takes a String parameter
+Like all Particle functions it takes a String parameter
 and returns an int.
 We allocate an array of 4 bytes
 for the IP address, then call `ipArrayFromString()`
 to convert the String into an array.